New ‘Obi-Wan Kenobi’ trailer from Disney+ teases Darth Vader - NewsBreak

 But this time around, Disney+ is giving fans a look at Darth Vader — or at least parts of him.

 Near the end of the minute-and-a-half clip, a robotic mechanism can be seen screwing Vader’s bionic arm into place and attaching his chest panel to the front of his body.
-Vader’s heavy breathing can also be heard, but neither his face, nor his iconic helmet, are shown.The latest in your entertainment news
+Vader’s heavy breathing can also be heard, but neither his face, nor his iconic helmet, are shown.May the 4th Be With You: All the ‘Star Wars’ things you need to celebrate

 The teaser makes it clear that Vader’s presence will loom large over the six-part series, which is said to take place 10 years after the events of “Star Wars: Revenge of the Sith.”
 Hayden Christensen, who portrayed Anakin Skywalker/Darth Vader in the prequel films, is also reprising his role for the show.